 Rental prices range from $25 to $250(USD) a day, a large range, but what you pay depends upon the type of vehicle you want, the added amenities, and the type of insurance you choose – and insurance is a legal requirement on this island.
 If you're looking for a good deal, steer clear of airport rental agencies, and try and visit in the summer when tourism is low and prices go down.
 Smaller vehicles with no added features will also cost less, and the longer you are in possession of the vehicle, the lower the daily rate will be.

-Various agencies sometimes charge different rates so it pays to contact several firms.
-The lowest rates shown are typically only available from the lowest cost firms during the slow season.
-The high rates are what you may be quoted during the high season at one of the busier agencies.
+Individual companies sometimes charge different rates so it can be worth your while to get multiple quotes.
+The lowest rates displayed are typically only available from the lowest cost firms during the slowest times of the year.
+The highest rates are what you might need to pay during the busiest time of year.

 |Rental Type||Low Rate||High Rate|